Charlesetc/redis-struct/README.md

 ##### Initialize with a hash

-Just like with OpenStructs, you can make new ROStructs with a hash:
+Just like with OpenStructs, you can make new RedisStructs with a hash:

 ```
 book_plan = { color: 'blue', pages: 365 }

-book = ROStruct.new(book_plan, $redis)
+book = RedisStruct.new(book_plan, $redis)

 book.color # => 'blue'